mendrugory/blog/content/post/sharing-to-different-repos.md

 url: /post/sharing-to-different-repos
 ---

 [Git](https://git-scm.com/) is probably the most used version control system out there.
 It is full of features and gives a lot of flexibility to the people involved with the code.
-One of these feature is the possibility of sharing the same code to different remote repositories.
+One of these features is the possibility of sharing the same code to different remote repositories.
 The use case can be really different: different audience targets, private and public repos and so on.
 Trying to share the same code in different places *by hand* can be a nightmare, instead, it is really easy thanks to git.

 Let's imagine that we already have a local repository, therefore the first step is to add a remote repository.
 Usually, the main remote repository uses the ID `origin`.